Erin’s Recipe Rundown

 Instructions

-• Preheat the oven to 350F.
-Grease the bottom and sides of a 9-inch round springform pan with cooking spray.
+• Preheat the oven to 350°F. Spray the bottom and sides of a 9-inch round springform pan with cooking spray.
 Line the bottom of the pan with a circle of parchment paper, then spray the paper with a little more cooking spray.
 Set aside.

-• Place the chocolate chips and butter in a large microwave safe bowl.
-Microwave on 50% power for 2-3 minutes, stopping every 30 seconds to stir until completely smooth and melted.
-You can also melt the butter and chocolate together over low heat on the stove.
+• Place the chocolate chips and butter in a large bowl.
+Microwave on 50% power for 2-3 minutes, stirring every 30 seconds, until completely smooth and melted.
 Set aside to cool.

-• Add the egg whites and sugar to the bowl of a stand mixer fitted with the whisk attachment.
-Beat the egg whites and sugar together until they form stiff peaks, about 5-7minutes.
+• In the bowl of a stand mixer fitted with the whisk attachment, or using a hand mixer, whip together the egg whites and sugar on medium-high speed until stiff peaks form, about 5-7 minutes.

 • Add the vanilla extract, almond extract and egg yolks to the cooled chocolate mixture.
 Whisk until smooth.
 Whisk in the cocoa powder and salt until combined.

 • Using a rubber spatula, carefully fold ⅓ of the egg whites into the chocolate mixture to loosen it up.
-Add the remaining egg whites and carefully fold them in, keeping as much air as possible.
+Fold in the remaining egg whites, taking care to maintain as much air as possible.

 • Remove from the oven and immediately slide a knife around the edges of the pan.
 Let the cake cool for 10-15 minutes.
-Then run a knife around the sides of the pan again and loosen the cake and remove the springform pan.
+Run a knife around the sides of the pan again to loosen the cake, then remove the springform pan.
 Transfer the cake to a serving plate to cool completely.

 Notes

-• The cake will collapse in the center as it cools.
-Don’t be alarmed: this is normal and expected.
+Collapse: The torte will collapse in the center as it cools.
+Don’t be alarmed!
+This is normal and expected.
 It gives the cake character!

-• Be sure to immediately run a knife around the edge of the cake when it comes out of the oven.
+Immediately After Baking: Be sure to run a knife around the edge of the cake right when it comes out of the oven.
 This will help minimize the cracking.

 Nutrition